cristinadobre/cristinadobre.github.io/now.md

 ---

 This page is inspired by [Derek Sivers](https://sivers.org/).
-If you wonder why do I have this section?
+Do you wonder why I have this section?
 [Check this out](https://nownownow.com/about)!

 *This was last updated on 09/04/2019*